 Saigomade Hon Mēru o Goran Itadaki Makotoni Arigatōgozaimashita.
 Kongo Tomo Nani Toso yoroshiku onegai mōshiagemasu.

-Tell him/her that I sent my regards
+Tell him/her that I sent regards

 Yoroshiku.